Python is slow

 - The GIL limits thread effectiveness (see the item about multiple cores)

-- Multiprocessing, bits of native code are some work-arounds
+- Multiprocessing and bits of native code are some work-arounds

 - Threads are evil anyway ;-)